Tournai: Main sights

 Tournai is considered to be one of the most important cultural sites in Belgium.
 The mixed Romanesque- and Gothic-style Cathedral of Our Lady and the city's Belfry, considered the oldest in Belgium, have been designated by UNESCO as World Heritage Sites.
 Inside the cathedral, the Châsse de Notre-Dame flamande, a beautifully ornate 12th-century reliquary, gives witness to Tournai's wealth in the Middle Ages.

 Other places of interest are the 13th-century Scheldt bridge (Pont des Trous) and the main square (Grand-Place), as well as several old city gates, historic warehouses, and a variety of museums.
 As in many Belgian cities, there are a number of cafés and pubs on the Grand-Place.
 In the middle of the square, there are a series of water fountains, while a circular staircase to the top of the Belfry can be climbed.

 On the Rue Barre-St-Brice are two of the oldest private houses in Europe, dating from between 1175 and 1200 and built in the Romanesque style, while the Rue des Jésuites includes a Gothic house from the 13th century.
 There are also several buildings in the Art Nouveau style across the city.

 Culture

-A French-speaking Walloon town

-Tournai is a French-speaking town of Belgium.
-The local language is tournaisien, a Picard dialect similar to that of other municipalities of Hainaut and Northern France.
+The dominant language in Tournai is French.
+The local language was historically tournaisien, a Picard dialect similar to that of other municipalities of Hainaut and Northern France.
 Tournai also belongs to Romance Flanders, like Lille, Douai, Tourcoing, and Mouscron.
 The city was one of the greatest cultural and economic centres of the County of Flanders.
 Some traces can still be seen today: